ember-learn/ember-blog/source/2019-12-12-countown-to-the-new-year-ember-svg-jar.md

 <!-- alex ignore easy-->
 The addon is flexible and extensible. ember-svg-jar provides an easy-to-use helper `{{svg-jar "asset-name"}}`, support for both `inline` and `symbol` embedding methods, and the ability to copy SVG as CSS background.

-The addon [webpage](https://svgjar.web.app/) and [README](https://github.com/ivanvotti/ember-svg-jar) are a joy to peruse, both well documented and beautiful!
+The addon [webpage](https://svgjar.web.app/) and [README](https://github.com/ivanvotti/ember-svg-jar) are a dream to peruse, both well documented and beautiful!
 And the logo is certainly bringing us joy.

 Do you use ember-svg-jar?
 Or one like it?
 We'd love to hear about Ember addons you love for DecEmber!